porterswanstrom/www/README.md

 ### WWW

-This is the source code for http://PorterSwanstrom.com, currently it's just a few html files and one css file that I host as a static site on kinsta.
+This is the source code for http://w.PorterSwanstrom.com, currently it's just a few html files and one css file that I host as a static site on kinsta.

 ### Log

 #### 12/31/23
-I got the domain name porterswanstrom.com and created two A records, one linking to the main website and the other linking to dev.porterswanstrom.com.
+I got the domain name porterswanstrom.com and created two A records, one for w.porterswanstrom.com and the other for dev.porterswanstrom.com.
-I've setup dev.porterswanstrom.com to auto-redeploy every time I make a change to the website so that I can test the website before deploying to porterswanstrom.com.
-I also made it so the website will auto-redirect www.porterswanstrom.com to porterswanstrom.com.
+I've setup dev.porterswanstrom.com to auto-redeploy every time I make a change to the website so that I can test the website before deploying to w.porterswanstrom.com.

 #### 12/18/23
 I figured out how to get the font size to work right on mobile, so now